badmojr/1Hosts/README.md

 **Why 1Hosts?**<br>
 ----------------

-Efficient, compact, and actively maintained (since: Dec 2, 2017).
+Highly effective, compact, and actively maintained (since: Dec 2, 2017).
 Smaller in size compared to alternatives, yet blocks more for many users.
 Xtra may need tweaking for best results.

 ⠀
 ----------------